 I planned not to skip a day.
+Even when I was feeling unmotivated.
 Even if it’s just some form of movement for 20 or 30 minutes a day, I noticed that when I have and experience positive feelings, I would also have a raised sense of motivation and an increased spirit of ‘will’ or ‘willpower’ and of this ‘want’ and ‘desire’ to train.

 I am sure you can relate to this: You go through your days, you go through your life, and in the weeks and months that you go through, you will notice you have ups and downs.

 You have periods were your positive feelings, positive energy experiences you feel are more accentuated than the negative emotional ones.
+You are feeling motivated.
 Then it will flip at some point like a wave changing direction from its extreme position that it reached and needs to move to the opposite extreme of its design.

 And you will have more of your negative emotions, your negative experiences, your negative energies accentuated.
+You are feeling unmotivated.
 Whereas the positive ones are going more into the background, are less emphasized, are less intense, and thus you experience them less.
 They are kind of drowned out by the negative ones.

-What I’ve noticed concerning the energy of motivation is that during the time where the positive feelings would be more accentuated in me, and the negative ones are more in the background, I would feel a stronger sense of motivation.
+What I’ve noticed concerning the energy of motivation, and feeling motivated v.s. feeling unmotivated, is that during the time where the positive feelings would be more accentuated in me, and the negative ones are more in the background, I would feel a stronger sense of motivation.

 I would feel a stronger will, desire, and drive to train or do something, like work on a project I wanted to begin or continue.

-Then during the gloomier times of my life- and self-experience where the negative emotions are more prominent — that time during which I am more in that lower mood, be it depression, anger, inner conflict, and so on — I would be more likely to skip out on taking action regarding things like my martial arts training, and the things which would progress me more in my goals.
+Then during the gloomier times of my life- and self-experience where the negative emotions are more prominent — that time during which I am more in that lower mood, be it depression, anger, inner conflict, and so on — I would be feeling unmotivated.
+I would more likely skip out on taking action regarding things like my martial arts training, and the things which would progress me more in my goals.

-I would give in to excuses, reasons, and justifications that would come up in my mind telling me and trying to nudge me into deciding to skip out on taking action, like to skip my training, or to do it just half-heartedly.
+I would give in to excuses, reasons, and justifications that would come up in my mind of feeling unmotivated, telling me and trying to nudge me into deciding to skip out on taking action, like to skip my training, or to do it just half-heartedly.